At Pipers Farm we rear a Mule ewe crossed with a Suffolk ram, creating what we refer to as a 'Suffolk Cross’.

-Once weaned from natural mother's milk, our Suffolk lambs are weaned on to grass and herb-rich pastures.
+Once weaned from natural mother's milk, our Suffolk lambs are weaned on to pasture and forage crops.

-In the depths of winter, our sheep will eat silage cut from the farm and they might also have forage crops such as brassicas and turnips.
-We never feed our lambs any cereal or concentrates.
-Sheep are ruminant animals and their digestive system is not designed for a diet of cereals.
+In the depths of winter, our sheep will eat silage cut from the farm and they might also have forage crops such as brassicas, turnips, fodder beet and kale.

-Our lambs are grass fed and grass finished, eating only pasture and forage for their entire lives.
+Our lambs are grass fed and grass finished, eating pasture and forage for their entire lives.

 The key to the best lamb is slow, natural growth to maturity, eating a natural diet without the use of any artificial, rapid fattening or growth promoters.

 We grow our grass-fed lambs to between 8 and 15 months which means, depending on the time of year, they might be classed as hogget (a sheep aged between 12 months and 18 months).
 We think that slow growth and proper development of the animal makes the best type of meat as it benefits from a more intense depth of flavour and, after hanging for up to 3 weeks, a firm, mouthwatering texture.

 “Hogget is simply lamb with wanderlust and a decent education.
 It’s killed when it’s between twelve and eighteen months old, so it knows a thing or two about flavour.
 It doesn’t overwhelm like old mutton, yet still bleats with ovine delight.” -Tom Parker Bowles, Let’s Eat Meat